0aoq/.evext/README.md

 ## Notes

-The EVEXT protocol is not designed to be used in open-sourcel libraries, as it is fully closed-source itself.
-The only files to be distributed are ones under the `package/build/` directory.
+The EVEXT protocol is not designed to be used with source code, as it will make it useless to any programs that attempt to run the code after it has been encrypted.
+Source files with more than 1000 lines of code may be hard to open in a text editor after encryption.

 *\- The ZBASE EVEXT Team*